lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 A couple of weeks ago I had an interesting conversations with one of my team members.
 She confessed to me that she felt she was a slow programmer.

-I was pretty surprised but, before moving on, let me make a premise: I _hate_ the word _performance_.

-I'm not sure how it feels to native speakers or to people who didn't work for Accenture.
-To me, it sounds like "oh the gigantic pile of bullshit coming from that manager that has no clue.
-Again."

-That's my usual reaction to the word "performance".
-So I don't like to use it.
-I tried to find a better word for a long time but I ended up settling down for programmers' performance when it comes about measuring our job anyway.

-With this premise in mind, let's move on.

 I told her I was surprised and then she asked me why.
 The conversation we had lead me to write this article.
 I will break it down in two main topics: